 I caught up with Doug Beavers in Barcelona, Spain (by telephone) where he was performing with the Spanish Harlem Orchestra.

-After perusing the press release and listening to and savoring The Art of the Arrangement repeatedly, I came to the conclusion that there had to be more to the story.
+After perusing the press release and listening to and savoring The Art of the Arrangement repeatedly, I concluded that there had to be more to the story.
 Lo and behold, my instincts were correct.

-Here, Doug fills in the blanks, speaks about the joys and tribulations of being an arranger, expands on the making of The Art of the Arrangement and discusses future plans.
+Here, Doug fills in the blanks, speaks about the joys and tribulations of being an arranger, expands on making The Art of the Arrangement and discusses plans.

-I’m including the official press release, so that readers will get a 360 degree view of The Art of the Arrangement, a sure-shot for album of the year.
+I’m including the official press release, so readers will get a 360-degree view of The Art of the Arrangement, a sure-shot for album of the year.

-Tomas Peña: As the press release states, THE ART OF THE ARRANGEMENT is the follow-up to the highly acclaimed TITANES DEL TROMBON.
-Is there anything that isn’t included in the press release that you would like to discuss?
+TOMAS PEÑA: As the press release states, THE ART OF THE ARRANGEMENT is the follow-up to the highly acclaimed TITANES DEL TROMBON.
+Is there anything that is not in the press release you would like to discuss?

-Concerning a firm knowledge of the clave, some years ago I interviewed the acclaimed trombonist, Roswell Rudd, who collaborated on an album with the cuatro player, Yomo Toro on the album, El Espiritu Jibaro (Sunnyside, 2007).
+About a firm knowledge of the clave, some years ago I interviewed the acclaimed trombonist, Roswell Rudd, who collaborated on an album with the cuatro player, Yomo Toro on the album, El Espiritu Jibaro (Sunnyside, 2007).
 Here’s what he said about learning the clave: “If you are brought up in it, it’s one thing.
 If you have to learn it and reapply it to everything you have experienced in your life, that’s another thing.
 I call it, ‘The Science of the Clave.’
 I had to work with as a science before I could get it to an art.
 What an experience!
 I grew from this.”
 Also, I should mention, Bobby Sanabria appears on the album.
-He was instrumental in teaching Roswell the fundamentals of the clave.
+He helped to teach Roswell the fundamentals of the clave.

 (Laughs) The clave separates the men from the boys!
 Also, that’s why I have so much respect for the arrangers that came before me and will come after me because they have to have that intimate knowledge.
-Take, for example, the great pianist, arranger Oscar Hernandez who was given the task of arranging the song “De Repente” for Adalberto Alvarez and Celia Cruz for Ray Barretto’s great release, Tremendo Trio.
+Take, for example, the great pianist, arranger Oscar Hernandez, who arranged the song “De Repente” for Adalberto Alvarez and Celia Cruz for Ray Barretto’s great release, Tremendo Trio.
 When Ray, Adalberto, and Celia come calling, what is an arranger to do?
 It has to work from note to note.
 It has to function.
 It has to hit.
-The art of the arrangement (no pun) is the ability to set that into motion so that dancers and listeners can identify with it.
+The art of the arrangement (no pun) is the ability to set that into motion so dancers and listeners can identify with it.
 That’s what makes the tune fantastic!

 I have “lived” with the music for the past few weeks and I can assure readers the music will appeal to listeners and dancers of all ages.